hec-montreal/article-discovery/README.txt

 http://www.serialssolutions.com/summon/

-To use this module, you will need to (a) have a Summon subscription with access to the API, and (b) obtain the PHP 5 Summon API library from Serialis Solutions.  (a) Will likely require money on your part.  (b) Is freely available code released under the GPL.
+To use this module, you will need to (a) have a Summon subscription with access to the API, and (b) obtain the PHP 5 Summon API library from Serials Solutions.  (a) Will likely require money on your part.  (b) Is freely available code released under the GPL.
 Drupal.org discourages mirroring such software so it is not included in this release.
 The URL for the Summon API